telekom-security/tpotce/README.md

 <br><br>

 ## Standalone First Start
-There is not much to do except to login and check via `dps` if all services and honeypots are starting up correctly and login to Kibana and / or Geoip Attack Map to monitor the attacks.
+There is not much to do except to login and check via `dps` if all services and honeypots are starting up correctly.
+You can use `dim` to review the installed Docker images including their `CREATED` age, then login to Kibana and / or Geoip Attack Map to monitor the attacks.
 <br><br>

 ## Distributed Deployment